 I’m learning about Appreciative Inquiry and the power of positive focus.
 I vividly recall the first time I focused on an employee’s strengths rather than weaknesses in a performance appraisal.
-To this day it’s been the biggest success in my leadership career.
-Indeed it’s a catalyst for a more positive leadership style to enable change.
+To this day, it remains the greatest success in my leadership career.
+Indeed, it serves as a catalyst for a more positive leadership style that enables change.
 One simple act of (authentic) kindness when the employee expected and deserved punishment changed her attitude and behaviours forever.
 Sabotage and passive-aggressive behaviour turned into a willingness to serve.
 Being ignored and gossiped about turned into being praised among peers when I wasn’t around.

 My discovery of Appreciative Inquiry as a method to manage, or rather enable, came too late.
-I sadly and with remorse wish I had these tools when I was asked to become a leader for the first time.
-But that was nearly 20 years ago when there was no such thing as personal development plans or soft skill training.
-It was all about your technical abilities and following in the footsteps of the role models available.
+I wish, with regret, that I had these tools when I was asked to become a leader for the first time.
+But that was nearly 20 years ago, when there was no such thing as personal development plans or soft skill training.
+It was all about your technical abilities and following in the footsteps of your role models.

-My leadership journey started quite unexpectedly, with me not prepared at all.
-I worked to play and I enjoyed the freedom and ease of my day job, not specifically interested in more responsibility or climbing the corporate ladder.
-But then my manager resigned and I was offered a promotion at a big international firm.
-I declined, of course, not feeling competent to lead others.
-Yet, a few months later the position became available again and I was first in line.
-As before, I declined, but as if experiencing De-Ja-Vu a few months later the story repeated itself.
+My leadership journey began unexpectedly, with me unprepared.
+I worked to play, and I enjoyed the freedom and ease of my day job, not specifically interested in more responsibility or climbing the corporate ladder.
+However, my manager then resigned, and I was offered a promotion at a large international firm.
+I declined, of course, as I didn’t feel competent to lead others.
+Yet, a few months later, the position became available again, and I was at the front of the line.
+As before, I declined, but a few months later, the story repeated itself, as if I were experiencing déjà vu.
 It was as if the position was meant to be mine.

 This time, I said yes.

 I should have been ecstatically happy, but I didn’t like the emotional impact of leading.
-Even then I wasn’t mean or a tyrant and far from the worst bosses known to humankind.
+Even then, I wasn’t mean or a tyrant and far from the worst bosses known to humankind.
 I remain friends with many of my subordinates to this day.
 It’s clear I just did what managers do.
 I followed the role models that went before me.
 It was the blueprint for management as accepted by society.
-I told people what to do, and criticized where they went wrong.
+I told people what to do and criticised where they went wrong.
 I lifted my eyebrows when they were consistently late or unprepared.
 As if overnight, the relationships changed.

 I hated how everyone kept quiet when I walked into the kitchen before I was included in the discussions.
 Also, I disliked how I felt when I asked a subordinate to do something and was met with resistant compliance or passive-aggressive behaviour.
 Behaviour I could do nothing about.
 I knew my subordinates did the work I asked of them because I was their boss.
 It was not because they respected me.
 I yearned for respect.